Japan Autumn Trip

 A. Rising Early

-One of the best ways to beat the crowds is to rise as early as possible, get your breakfast (preferably at the hotel), and arrive onsite as soon as you can.
-You will benefit from better light and fewer crowds.
+One of the best ways to beat the crowds is to rise as early as possible, get your breakfast (preferably at the hotel), and arrive onsite as soon as possible.
+This will provide better light and fewer crowds.
 However, since this recipe is known to everyone, it comes down to who is willing to implement it.

 Breakfast at the hotel will undoubtedly be more expensive than outside, but it’s far more convenient and will give you a significant lead time.
 Most hotels offer breakfast at 6 or 7 AM, while convenience stores such as 7-Eleven are open at 7 AM.